CLAS-205/au24-site/docs/textbook/unit3/lesson14-modern-astronomy/index.md

 The Bayer designation system is still in use today, particularly for stars in well-known constellations.
 For example, in the constellation **Orion**, the brightest star is **Alpha Orionis**, better known as **Betelgeuse**, while the second brightest star is **Beta Orionis**, or **Rigel**.
 This system was revolutionary at the time because it provided a more organized and systematic approach to identifying stars than the traditional method of using only their position in the sky or naming them after myths and legends.

 Bayer’s system of naming stars was based on the assumption that the brighter a star appeared, the more important or influential it was.
 Although this was a useful method in its time, it had limitations.
-For example, the Bayer system was based on human perception of brightness, and not all stars with a given letter in a constellation are necessarily the brightest stars within that constellation when observed with modern telescopes.
+For example, the Bayer system was the perception of brightness using the naked eye, and not all stars with a given letter in a constellation are necessarily the brightest stars within that constellation when observed with modern telescopes.
 Moreover, some constellations contain many stars with similar apparent brightness, making it difficult to use Bayer’s system exclusively.

 In addition to Greek letters, Bayer often used Latinized names for the stars (e.g., Alpha Centauri, Beta Cygni), and in some cases, he included a number to indicate the star's order of brightness within its constellation.
-However, the Bayer system does not account for stars that may not have been visible at the time of its creation, which is why modern astronomy sometimes supplements this system with other naming conventions, such as the **Flamsteed designation** or the use of catalog numbers.
+However, the Bayer system does not account for stars that may not have been visible at the time of its creation, which is why modern astronomy sometimes supplements this system with other naming conventions, such as the **Flamsteed designation** or the use of modern catalog numbers.

 Today, the Bayer designation is primarily used in conjunction with other naming systems, like the Flamsteed system and modern cataloging systems like those used by the **Hipparcos** satellite.
 Together, these systems help astronomers organize and identify stars across the vast expanse of the night sky, ensuring that no star is left unnamed or misidentified.